smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The application package should be included in the `Application` struct as `Application.package_url`.
 SHAID should only allow downloading app packages with a valid and authorized key using the existing SHAID security mechanism.

 #### 3.3 SDL Server changes

+The SDL server should extend the application related database tables to store the
+- additional categories
+- App info per supported locale (e.g. in an `application_locale` sub-table)
+- App package version and Min Version info (e.g. in an `application.package` sub-table).

 ## Potential downsides